 And people thought this was incredible progress.

-After that, I slowly started extracting myself.
+After I made the connection about “the patriarchy,” I slowly started extracting myself.
 Attending meetings less.
 Refusing to engage.
 Fighting with my parents.
 Lots of fighting with my parents.

 I stopped going to Seminary, instead using that period to do homework.
 It didn’t impact my academic standing, because Seminary was “release time” to my high school’s attendance office.

-And, around 17, I left.
+So, at 17, I had had enough.
+I was graduating and leaving Utah.
 And I told everyone I was done.
-That went over about as well as can be expected (I wasn’t disowned, yippee!), but there as this underlying feeling of, “She’ll come back when she’s ready.
+That went over about as well as can be expected (I wasn’t disowned, yippee!), but there was this underlying feeling of, “She’ll come back when she’s ready.
 This isn’t permanent.”

 Panic Attacks & Suicidal Ideation at Stanford